-

 ONN-CG and OPN-CG Authoritative References List Updated July 27, 2020.

-Attention all candidates preparing for the AONN+ FFL, Inc ONN-CG and OPN-CG certification exams.
-Please note the authoritative reference list for both exams has been updated for your consideration.
+Attention all candidates preparing for the AONN+ FFL, Inc, ONN-CG and OPN-CG certification exams.
+Please note the authoritative references list for both exams has been updated for your consideration.

 Criteria